nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 =====================

 The Asset Tracker v2 application has a modular structure, where each module has a defined scope of responsibility.
-The application makes use of the :ref:`event_manager` to distribute events between modules in the system.
+The application makes use of the :ref:`app_evt_mgr` to distribute events between modules in the system.
-The event manager is used for all the communication between the modules.
+The Application Event Manager is used for all the communication between the modules.
 A module converts incoming events to messages and processes them in a FIFO manner.
-The processing happens either in a dedicated processing thread in the module, or directly in the event manager callback.
+The processing happens either in a dedicated processing thread in the module, or directly in the Application Event Manager callback.

-The following figure shows the relationship between the modules and the event manager.
+The following figure shows the relationship between the modules and the Application Event Manager.
 It also shows the modules with thread and the modules without thread.

 .. figure:: /images/asset_tracker_v2_module_hierarchy.svg
     :alt: Module hierarchy

-    Relationship between modules and the event manager
+    Relationship between modules and the Application Event Manager

 See :ref:`asset_tracker_v2_internal_modules` for more information.